A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: Introduction

 \section{Introduction}

-With recent breakthroughs in scientific computing, computer simulations are quickly replacing physical experiments in modern scientific and engineering problems.
-These simulations allow scientists to better understand complex scientific problems which may be prohibitively expensive or infeasible for direct experimentation.
-This shift to \textit{computer} experimentation has found success in many exciting applications, including rocket design \citep{mak2018efficient}, cosmological expansion \citep{kaufman2011efficient} and machining of metals \citep{Hung2015}.
-These computer experiments, however, can demand a hefty price in computational resources, requiring millions of CPU hours per run.
-One solution is \textit{emulation} \citep{santner2003design}: a handful of simulations are first run at carefully chosen design points, then an \textit{emulator} model is fit to efficiently predict the expensive computer simulator.
-A popular emulator model is the Gaussian process (GP) model \citep{santner2003design}, which allows for closed-form expressions for prediction and uncertainty quantification.
+With breakthroughs in scientific computing, computer simulations are quickly replacing physical experiments in modern scientific and engineering problems.
+These simulations allow scientists to better understand complex scientific problems which may be prohibitively expensive or infeasible for full-scale physical experimentation.
+This shift to \textit{computer} experimentation has found success in exciting applications, including cell adhesion simulation \citep{sung2020calibration} and rocket design \citep{mak2018efficient}.
+Such computer experiments, however, can demand a hefty price in computing resources, requiring millions of CPU hours per run.
+One solution is \textit{emulation} \citep{santner2019design,gramacy2020surrogates}: a handful of simulations are first run at carefully chosen design points, then an \textit{emulator} model is fit to efficiently predict the expensive computer simulator.
+A popular emulator is the Gaussian process (GP) model \citep{gramacy2020surrogates}, which allows for closed-form expressions for prediction and uncertainty quantification.

-As systems become more realistic and complex, however, computer experiments also become increasingly more expensive, and thus the simulation data needed to train an accurate emulator can be difficult to generate.
+As systems become more realistic and complex, computer experiments also become increasingly more expensive, and thus the simulation data needed to train an accurate emulator can be difficult to generate.
 One way to address this is \textit{multi-fidelity emulation}.
 The idea is to collect data from the ``high-fidelity'' simulator, which is computationally \textit{expensive} but provides a detailed representation of the modeled science, as well as data from ``lower-fidelity'' simulators, which make simplifying assumptions on the modeled science but can be performed \textit{quickly}.
 One then fits a \textit{multi-fidelity} emulator using all training data to predict the output from the high-fidelity simulator.
 The key advantage of multi-fidelity emulation is that, by leveraging information from cheaper lower-fidelity simulations to enhance predictions for the high-fidelity model, one can train a predictive model with much fewer high-fidelity simulations and thereby lower computational costs.